redhat-openstack/website/source/uncategorized/deploying-rdo-to-a-virtual-machine-environment-using-rdo-via-instack.html.md

 [ ← Deploying RDO using Instack](Deploying RDO using Instack)

-## Overview

-During this tutorial, you will be deploying RDO using RDO to a virtual machine environment.

 If you're connecting to the virt host remotely from ssh, you will need to use the -t flag to force pseudo-tty allocation or enable notty via a $USER.notty file.

 ## Minimum System Requirements